 Scripps Clinic division of diabetes and endocrinology is known for its multidisciplinary approach to patient care and its wide-reaching inpatient and outpatient services.
 We treat more than 27,000 patients with diabetes every year.

-The most recent U.S. News and World Report “Best Hospitals” list ranks care at Scripps Green and Scripps Memorial Hospital La Jolla No. 13 nationally.
+U.S. News and World Report ranked the diabetes and endocrinology care at Scripps Green and Scripps Memorial Hospital La Jolla among the best in the nation.
 The entire Scripps diabetes care umbrella is roughly 5 percent of the size of the other top-ranked programs.

 The Scripps Clinic Endocrinology, Diabetes and Metabolism Fellowship Program, which began in 1956, has a rich history, including participation in major clinical trials and includes faculty who are founding board members of the American College of Endocrinology.
 Our group, as a whole, has published more than 400 articles in peer reviewed medical journals.